Getting Started with JMeter - A Basic Tutorial

 In this example, you can see the tests were successful because the results show green icons.
 On the right, you can see more detailed results, like load time, connect time, errors, the request data, the response data, etc. You can also save the results if you want to.

-Your Second JMeter Script
+2. Your Second Script

 How do you simulate that?